stevenrsewell/stevenrsewell/README.md

 ## Projects

 ### Developer Portfolio
-A responsive software developer portfolio showcasing Technical Skills, Resume, Projects, and About information. <br>
+A responsive software developer portfolio website showcasing Technical Skills, Resume, Projects, and About information. <br>
 [GitHub Respoitory](https://github.com/stevenrsewell/DeveloperPortfolio)

 ### Photography Website
-A photography portfolio website featuring images captured by me.
-Website is styled with bootstrap. <br>
+A photography portfolio website featuring images all captured by me.
+GLightbox is used to display the image gallery. <br>
 [GitHub Respoitory](https://github.com/stevenrsewell/Photography)

 ### GELATO-M-G!
-GELATO-M-G! is an ice cream and gelato mixology website for dessert enthusiasts. <br>
+GELATO-M-G! is an ice cream and gelato mixology website for dessert enthusiasts.
+It allows users to select two flavors of Gelato, and will provide information about how well those flavors taste together. <br>
 [GitHub Respoitory](https://github.com/stevenrsewell/GELATO-M-G)

 ### Password Generator